Waste reforms briefing

 Simpler recycling reforms from April 2026 for households

 Simpler recycling reforms aim to provide some consistency in the collection of waste and recycling across councils.
-They include bringing about mandatory weekly food waste collections, and a requirement for certain materials to be collected for dry recycling for households from 2026, and with similar for non-household due to start in 2025, and requirements to collect flexible plastics from 2027.
-It is also seeking to limit the frequency of residual waste collections to no more than fortnightly.
+Government has confirmed the mandatory requirement for weekly food waste collections, and a requirement for certain materials to be collected for dry recycling for households from 2026, and with similar for non-household due to start in 2025, and requirements to collect flexible plastics from 2027.
+Food waste can be co-collected with garden waste, but paper and card should be collected separately.
+There is local flexibility for councils if they cannot collect paper and card separately where it is technically or economically impracticable, or provides no significant environmental benefit (the TEEP test).
+A written TEEP assessment must be provided.
+The government is not taking forward the previous administration’s plans to set a minimum frequency for residual waste collection.

 Waste and recycling collection flexibilities

 Local authorities are democratically accountable to their residents and best placed to design waste services around them.
 It is welcome that the government has not decided to progress reforms further limiting how councils collect dry-recycling, and to continue allowing councils to charge for garden waste collections.
-However, government plans to limit the frequency of residual waste collections to fortnightly (or less) is not helpful for councils exploring the range of options for improving recycling, and not to provide funding for those councils that will need to increase collections to meet this requirement.
+It is positive that councils continue to have flexibility over the frequency of residual waste collections.
 The evidence is clear that less frequent residual waste collections can improve the “effectiveness” of services by driving up recycling, while achieving service “efficiencies”.
-In our view councils should continue to retain this flexibility.
+Having confirmed the next steps, government must now set out plans to deliver the capital investment that will be needed to support better recycling.

 Food waste funding covering food waste costs